 The cylinder forces are high when each force is considered individually.
 Since the cylinders are connected to a common bottle and support structure, the vector sum of all the forces needs to be considered.
-This compressor is a four-throw unit with 90° phasing between the throws.
-This crank phasing results in the cylinder forces being perfectly in phase at the fourth order of compressor speed.
-The vector sum of the cylinder forces is shown in Figure 15, a force magnitude of more than 6750 lbf p-p (30 kN peak-peak).
+This compressor is a 4 throw unit with 90 degree phasing between the throws.
+This crank phasing results in the cylinder forces being perfectly in-phase at the 4^{th} order of compressor speed.
+The vector sum of the cylinder forces is shown in Figure 15, a force magnitude of more than 30 kN peak-peak (6750 lb_f p-p).
 This combined cylinder force is clearly the cause of the compressor cylinder vibration.